In This Article

-- A soft bristle brush
+- Soft bristle brush

 - Carpet shampoo (depending on your rug)

-- A hose (depending on your rug)
+- Hose (depending on your rug)

-Remove All Excess Dirt
+Step 1: Remove All Excess Dirt

-Mix the Right Carpet Cleaner Cocktail
+Step 2: Mix the Right Carpet Cleaner Cocktail

-Do a Spot Test
+Step 3: Do a Spot Test

-Scrub Visible Spots
+Step 4: Scrub Visible Spots

+Clean-woven rugs are safe to scrub with a commercial enzyme-based cleaner (like Nature's Miracle or Arm & Hammer rug cleaner).
 If you're attacking a pet stain, you may want to keep your enzyme-based cleaner on for up to 30 minutes to eliminate any stubborn smells.

-Rinse the Rug
+Step 5: Rinse the Rug

 For simple indoor spot cleaning jobs, blot the carpet cleaner up with a rag and warm water once you've removed the stain.
 This will prevent crusting or discoloration from a carpet cleaner that's been left on too long.

-Allow the Rug to Dry
+Step 6: Allow the Rug to Dry

-If your rug was cleaned outdoors, find a banister or a drying rack to raise the rug off the ground for drying.
+If your rug was rinsed outdoors, find a banister or a drying rack to raise the rug off the ground for drying.
 Once one side is dry, flip it over to allow the underside to fully dry.
 Never bring a wet rug back into your home.

 If you spot cleaned indoors, leave the rug untouched until it's entirely dry.

-A squeegee or a wet vac can help eliminate excess water if your rug is fully soaked, just be sure to only work in the direction of your rug's nap.
+A squeegee or a wet vac can help eliminate excess water if your rug is fully soaked; just be sure to only work in the direction of your rug's nap.

-Vacuum the Rug Once More
+Step 7: Vacuum the Rug Once More

 Once your rug is fully dry, it's time for a final vacuum.
 This can help get up soft fibers or hairs that may have loosened during the cleaning and drying process and bring your rug back to its original shape.